CEMPD/VERDI/doc/User_Manual/VERDI_ch03.md

 VERDI Installation Instructions
 ===============================

-<span id="_Toc197166117" class="anchor"><span id="_Toc292295001" class="anchor"></span></span>This chapter provides instructions for installing VERDI 1.6 alpha on a variety of computer platforms.
+<span id="_Toc197166117" class="anchor"><span id="_Toc292295001" class="anchor"></span></span>This chapter provides instructions for installing VERDI 2.0 on a variety of computer platforms.
 The supporting libraries required by VERDI are included in the installation, along with a version of the JRE 7 for your convenience.
 If you already have JRE 7 installed on your computer, you will not need to uninstall it and you can choose to use that one.

-VERDI 1.6 alpha is distributed as a zip or gzip file, as appropriate, for each of the following supported platforms:
+VERDI 2.0 Beta is distributed as a zip or gzip file, as appropriate, for each of the following supported platforms:

 -   32-bit Windows 8